-We at IPsoft Incorporated (and our entire global team of IPsoft companies) (collectively, “IPsoft,” “we” and “us”) know you care about how your personal information is used and shared, and we take your privacy seriously.
+We at Amelia, an IPsoft Company (and our entire global team of IPsoft companies) (collectively, “IPsoft,” “we” and “us”) know you care about how your personal information is used and shared, and we take your privacy seriously.

 Last Updated: 2020-May-08 (added new address for GDPR DPO).